 They are as follows;

-If you would like to attend an activity please speak to your key person or nursery manager
+If you enjoy gardening and would like to lead anactivity please speak to your key person or nursery manager

 Music Maestros is our music program that is delivered throughout the week in each nursery.
 The programme supports personal, social and emotional development, communication and language, physical development and children’s expressive arts and design.
 The children are encouraged to explore different types of song and dance through action songs, props and musical instruments.
 By collaborating with different types of movement and sounds children begin to build their confidence and develop their speech and language skills within small groups.
 The individual needs and interests of all children are included in the sessions along with cultural music and rhymes.
 Children have the opportunity to learn about tempo, beats and rhythm which varies from a selection of music including classical, modern, jazz and opera, allowing children to become aware of the many changing abilities of sounds.